TraceSoftwareInternational/HostMyDocs/README.md

 ## Getting Started

-1) Launch the application and it's server with

-    ```
-    docker run -e CREDENTIALS=user:password -v `pwd`:/data -p 8080:80 tracesoftware/hostmydocs
-    ```

 Note that by default the BackEnd will require to be secured with HTTPS.
-If you want to be able to add documentation via unsecured HTTP you will need to pass this option to your container : `SHOULD_SECURE=FALSE`
+If you want to be able to add documentation via unsecured HTTP you will need to pass this environment variable to your container : `SHOULD_SECURE=FALSE`

+1) Launch the application and it's server with ```docker run -e CREDENTIALS=user:password -v `pwd`:/data -p 8080:80 tracesoftware/hostmydocs```

 2) Put all the documentation files and the `index.html` file into a folder